CaseyRo/casey.berlin/posts/virtualboxSDcard.md

 The solution at hand:

-## Step 1: Run a virtualbox with ubuntu (live cd) on your mac
+## Step 1: Run a Virtualbox with Ubuntu (live cd) on Your Mac

-## Step 2: Mount your SD card into your virtualbox
+## Step 2: Mount Your SD Card into Your Virtualbox

 To keep things simple for now, read this post: